 You need to ensure that the user can log on to the domain.
+What should you do?

-- A. Reset the password for the computer account. - B. Unlock the user account. - C. In the user account properties, select the Password never expires check box the user account. - D. In the user account properties, select the User must change password on next login check box the user account.
+A. Reset the password for the computer account.

+B. Unlock the user account.

+C. In the user account properties, select the Password never expires check box the user account.

+D. In the user account properties, select the User must change password on next login check box the user account.